Welcome to the stats map, a (growing) collection of notes on various topics in statistics, probability, and theoretical computer science.

 1. Writing helps me digest and aggregate information.
 You haven’t truly understood something until you can teach it, and you can’t teach it until you can write it down coherently.

 2. You can know a lot of material but not know how it’s connected.
 The best researchers don’t simply have detailed knowledge of many ideas, they have a mental map of how all these areas fit together.
-This is my exported mental map.
+This is my exported (very much incomplete) mental map.

 3. Emphasizing the connections between topics helps you spot patterns.
 Similar techniques are often used in different areas.